MikeMcQuaid/GitInPractice/05-RemoteRepositories.md

 # Remote Repositories
 Interacting with repositories hosted on other machines.
-How to download other people's work for interaction in a team or backup, dealing with large repositories and sharing work done locally with others.<br>
+How to download other people's work for interaction in a team or backup, dealing with large repositories and sharing work done locally with others.<br/>

 Relies on branch and tag version control concepts (not Git implementations) and a setup GitHub account (or another host).